 The Game Your Boss Is Really Running

 Most young people make the same mistake when they try to judge a boss or an employer.
 They look at style first.
-They notice confidence, energy, polish, intensity, the way the person speaks in a meeting, the way they carry themselves, the way the company presents itself, and they let those surface signals do too much of the work.
+They notice confidence, energy, polish, intensity, the way a person speaks in a meeting, the way they carry themselves, the way the company presents itself, and they let those surface signals do too much of the work.

 That is usually the wrong layer.